GOT A QUESTION OR TWO?

 Students Services hire out lockers.
 They require a £5 refundable deposit, which you receive back when you return your key at the end of the year.
 You will need your ID card, and it may be a good idea to think about where you would like your locker to be.

-A good rule of thumb is that if your question is IT related, go to the IT Helpdesk.
-If it is about anything else, go and see Student Services.
+Go and see Student Services.
 They are there to support you through college and if they can’t help, they will be able to find the person who can.

 You need to complete a clearance form from Student Services.

 Please ensure you have returned your locker key and claimed your £5 deposit, returned any items you have borrowed from the library.
 It would also be a good idea for you to collect any outstanding results/certificates from Student Services, which will save you having to return at a later date.

 We will publicise exact days and times for our August Results Days during the Summer holidays on our website and on Facebook, so please check regularly.
 If you are unable to attend Results Day, you can check your grades on Columbus or collect them in person from Student Services in the new term.